 - Reading long pieces of content can be challenging with the dark mode on.

 Is dark mode better for your eyes?

 Dark Mode is a nice option that can mitigate the stress of your eyes caused due to the digital screen to some extent.
 Besides that, it also gives an all-new look to your mobile phone and computer screen interface and other apps.
-However, it is not at all said that using digital screens for long will not have any ill effect on your eyes just because the option of Dark mode is activated.
-Note that dark mode is unlikely to protect the eye against symptoms of eye strain, say headache or dry eyes.
+However, dark mode is unlikely to protect the eye against symptoms of eye strain, say headache or dry eyes caused by the high usage of screens.
 To better protect the eye and treat eye strain symptoms, doctors recommend.

 - Giving eyes the frequent break from the screen after every 20 minutes.